joseeden/joeden/docs/006-Networking/060-Kong-API-Gateway/050-Analytics-Monitoring-Logging/053-UDP-Logs-and-ELK-Stack.md

 :::

 Open Postman and create a folder called **Logstash**.
-Right-click on the this folder and create a new `GET` request called **Prometheus Plugin**.
+Right-click on the this folder and create a new `GET` request called **FastAPI Endpoint**.
 Use this URL for the API request:

 ```bash
 http://localhost:8000/kong/healthy